tiffanydys/contracts/README.md

-# Sunflower Land API
+# Sunflower Land Contracts

-This API is used for players in Sunflower Land.
+These contracts are for educational use only.
+Use at your own risk.

-It handles saving actions, loading farms and verifiying transactions (save and withdraw to Polygon Blockchain)
+This repo includes the contracts used in Sunflower Land along with a suite of tests.

 ## Prerequisites